MathyouMB/website/src/content/articles/why-computer-science-students-are-struggling-to-find-jobs.md

 It is widely recognized that smaller class sizes enable more individualized support, foster stronger connections with faculty and peers, and offer enhanced opportunities for hands-on learning.

-As computer science students enrollment has tripled over the past decade, This surge in enrollment has strained resources, particularly in first- and second-year courses, where large class sizes have become the norm.
+As computer science enrollment has grown without a corresponding increase in faculty, the surge has strained resources, particularly in first- and second-year courses, where large class sizes have become the norm.

 At Carleton University, all required computer science courses from first to third year now regularly fill 100+ person lecture theaters, with multiple sections for each course.
 In my first year, the mandatory course "COMP 1405: Introduction to Computer Science" had three sections of over 100 students each; as of 2024, it has expanded to five sections.
 At Carleton, most students won’t attend a computer science class with fewer than 100 students until third year of a three- or four-year program.

-In response to these pressures, the nature of assignments and exams have continued to become increasingly prescriptive and rarely encourage creative problem-solving or open-ended exploration.
-Faculty and teaching assistants, overwhelmed by the sheer volume of students, design tasks that are straight forward and faster to grade.
-This often means rigid requirements and little room for students to think outside the box; sacrificing the quality of learning for the sake of manageability.
+In response to these pressures, the nature of assignments and exams for these classes have continued to become increasingly prescriptive and rarely encourage creative problem-solving or open-ended exploration.
+Overwhelmed by the sheer volume of students, faculty design tasks that are straight forward for teaching assistants to grade and require giving students limited feedback; sacrificing the quality of learning for the sake of manageability.

+To patch over the shortage of faculty, Carleton resorts to letting undergraduates, some as early as their second year, become teaching assistants purely based on grades, without any interviews to gauge their teaching ability or communication skills.

-The result is that students not only miss out on developing critical thinking skills and original ideas about computer science, but they also struggle to distinguish their university education from their high school experience.
-The lack of depth and engagement in their coursework leaves them unable to fully appreciate the value of higher education, diminishing their ability to make the most of their university years.
+The result of rigid assesments is that students not only miss out on developing critical thinking skills and original ideas about computer science, but they also struggle to distinguish their university education from their high school experience.

+Especially with the pandemic leading to more recorded lectures, the reality is that for introductory level courses, there are hundreds of free better produced pieces of educational content already accesible online.
+A great example of this would be [Harvard's CS50](https://www.youtube.com/playlist?list=PLhQjrBD2T380F_inVRXMIHCqLaNUd7bN4), a free online introductory computer science course.

+The lack of depth and engagement in coursework leaves students unable to fully appreciate the value of higher education, diminishing their ability to make the most of their university years.

 Without opportunities to explore and challenge ideas, students may leave university unprepared for the complexities of the real world, and most will graduate today without ever having had an original idea about the field.